babrai/marketing-campaign-analysis/README.md

 ---

-## Задача 3 — Проверка корректности атрибуции
+# Task 3 — Attribution Validation

-**Цель:** проверить корректность атрибуции пользователей канала `googleadwords_int`
+Goal: Check the correctness of user attribution for the googleadwords_int channel.

-**Результаты:**
+Results:
-- Всего пользователей: 29 767
+ - Total users: 29,767
-- С атрибуцией: 20 711
+ - With attribution: 20,711
-- Без атрибуции: 9 056 (30.42 %)
+ - Without attribution: 9,056 (30.42%)
-- С `googleadwords_int`: 1 457 (7.03 % от всех с атрибуцией)
+ - With googleadwords_int: 1,457 (7.03% of attributed users)

-**Выводы:**
+Conclusions:
-- Доля пользователей без атрибуции — 30 %, что может указывать на проблему с обработкой установок
+ - 30% of users lack attribution, which may indicate an issue in install tracking or attribution setup.
-- Доля `googleadwords_int` — 7 %, что выглядит низкой
+ - The googleadwords_int share is only 7%, which seems unusually low.
-- Возможна потеря части пользователей канала `googleadwords_int` — требует дополнительной проверки
+ - Potential data loss or incorrect processing for googleadwords_int users — further investigation recommended.

 ---

-## Стек
+# Tech Stack:
  - Python, pandas
-- SQLite (через `sqlite3`)
+ - SQLite (sqlite3)
  - Jupyter Notebook